tq-systems/meta-tq/README.md

-# OpenEmbedded/Yocto hardware support layer for TQ Systems ARM SOM
+# OpenEmbedded/Yocto hardware support layer for TQ-Systems ARM SOM

 This README file contains information on the contents of the meta-tq layer.
-This layer provides support for TQ Systems CPU modules and Starterkits with ARM CPU.
+This layer provides support for TQ-Systems CPU modules and Starterkits with ARM CPU.

 Please see the corresponding sections below for details.